iamarbabkhan/devops/README.md

 2. Continuous integration- compile validate code review unit testing, integration testing
 3. Continuous delivery- deploying the application to the test server
 4. Continuous deployment- deploying the application to the prod server for release

+### SLDC
+software delivery lifecycle is a process to deliver application. phases include planning, design, development, testing, deployment, and maintenance.